 When he showed up on the set of Dr. Strangelove: How I Learned to Stop Worrying and Love the Bomb (1964) fully dressed as a cowboy and speaking in a thick Southern accent, the British crew thought he was "Method" acting, not knowing that this was how he always dressed and acted.

 Bareback bronc rider; saddle bronc rider; rodeo clown and bullfighter.

 Inducted into the Rodeo Hall of Fame of the Rodeo Historical Society (a support group of the National Cowboy and Western Heritage Museum) in 1986.

 For his role as Major Kong in Dr. Strangelove: How I Learned to Stop Worrying and Love the Bomb (1964), he had to travel to Shepperton Studios in England.
 Upon his arrival, it was discovered that he had never gotten a passport because he had never been outside the US before.
 His entrance was delayed while he had to go through the process of getting one before he was allowed to leave the airport.

 Inducted into the Pro Rodeo Hall Of Fame (2005).

 Although he was known for his heavy Southern drawl, leading many to believe he was from Texas or Oklahoma, he was actually born not far from Fresno, California, and raised in California's San Joaquin Valley.

 Peter Sellers was originally going to ride the atom bomb in "Dr. Strangelove".
-Slim got a phone call late one evening from Stanley Kubric - "Peter has fallen and broken his hip, I need you for a days shoot - I need you bad and I need you now, how soon can you get on a plane and make it to London?".
-Slim obliged and in his haste forgot to pack his passport.
+Slim got a phone call late one evening from Stanley Kubrick - "Peter has fallen and broken his hip, I need you for a days shoot - I need you bad and I need you now, how soon can you get on a plane and make it to London?".
+Slim obliged and in his haste forgot that he didn't have a passport.